JoseQuintas/hwgui/samples/Readme.txt

     Special sample programs for GTK in directory "gtk_samples".
     The list contains only the main programs.

     Some of the programs are also ready for GTK, they are marked in the GTK column with "Y".
     If the program is marked with "R", the "Windows only" functions are deactived by compiler switch "#ifdef __GTK__", so the program runs also on GTK.
     Read the inline comments of this sample to get information of the reduced feature set.

+    Mark "S" mentioned a "Windows only" sample program, which have a multiplatform sample with available substitute(s) of the Windows only function.

     Mark "P" (planned) means, that the port to GTK is under construction.